emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Jump attack
 Movement\
 2 actions\
 You have learned how to use the momentum from a jump for extra damage.
 Make a Long Jump or a High Jump, then make Melee Strike.
 On a success, you gain a +10 circumstance bonus to damage and the target is pushed 2m away from you.
-If the Strike was made with a two-handed weapon, increase the circumstance bous to damage to +12.
+If the Strike was made with a two-handed weapon, increase the circumstance bonus to damage to +12.

 ### Necrotic Strike
 Necromancy, Necrotic, Spell\